Tag: money problems

 ‘Rule of 6’ – 6 steps to save more money this Autumn

 The government has doubled down on its ‘rule of 6’ approach to social distancing.
 As this phrase looks set to dominate this Autumn, I decided to apply it to your finances too.
 This post will detail my ‘rule of 6’ – 6 easy to follow rules to help you save more money this Autumn.

 When you ask young people what they’re saving for holidays, property and cars usually top the list.
-These are all worthwhile things to be putting your hard-earned cash aside for, but there is nearly always one notable omission – pensions.
-You may well be thinking “but why should I care about my pension?
-I’m young, […]
+These are all worthwhile things to be putting your hard-earned cash aside for, but pensions matter too and they’re the one notable omission.
+You may well be thinking “why do pensions matter to me?
+I’m young, not thinking…